jenkins-x/terraform-aws-eks-jx/README.md

 The issue with autoscaling with the default worker group is that it is prone to autoscaling using Nodes from only a single AZ.
 AWS has a "AZRebalance" job that can run to help with this, but it is aggressive in removing nodes.

-All of these issues can be resolved by using Worker Group Launch Templates instead, configured with a template for each Availability Zone.
+All of these issues can be resolved by using Worker Group Launch Templates instead, configured with a template for mixed types of on-demand and spot workers.
-Using an ASG for each AZ bypasses the autoscaling issues in AWS.
 Furthermore, we are also able to specify several types of machines that are suitable for spot instances rather than just one.
 Using only one often results in Spot instances not being able to be provisioned, and this greatly reduces the occurence of this happening, as well as allowing for lower spot prices.